Contact-Control-Interfaces/maestro-sdk-docs/README.md

 The easiest way to add Maestro compatibility to a Unity scene is by utilizing the provided prefabs: [MaestroUltraleapRig] and [MaestroOculusRig].
 These can be found under `Contact CI Unity SDK/Runtime/Core/Prefabs/` in the `Packages` folder after installing from a tarball.
 Simply drag the appropriate prefab into the hierarchy.

+There is also a [MaestroVarjoRig] provided to be used specifically for Varjo headsets with integrated Ultraleap hand tracking.

 ### Default Haptics

 By default, any object that is collidable within the scene will provides haptics when touched.
 The default haptics can be configured via `MaestroManager`. `MaestroManager` can be found on the root of the provided prefabs.